1712n/wall-e/src/prompt/markdown/documentation.md

 const db = drizzle(client, { schema });
 await db.query.users.findMany();
 ```

-Just like in our SQL-like query builder, relational queries API lets you define filters and conditions with the list of our operators.
+#### Filtering and Conditions
+The relational queries API enables the definition of filters and conditions using Drizzle's operators.
+When referencing table columns in operators, the tables exported from the schema are used:

 When referencing table columns in operators, reference tables exported from schema: